Climate resilient city

 What does this mean for Adelaide?

-In Adelaide the impacts of a changing climate are already being felt.
-The following are the projected local trends, and some snapshots of what we are already experiencing as documented by the Bureau of Meteorology’s Annual Climate Statement 2018.
+In Adelaide, the impacts of a changing climate are already being felt by our community and businesses.
+The following are the projected local trends, that we have already experienced as documented by the Bureau of Meteorology’s Annual Climate Statement.

 How is it affecting our way of life?